All support crew members MUST:

 These rules MUST be followed by each support crew:

-- Once the runner starts the course it is required that the registered support member clean up the T2 bike and belongings of the athlete IMMEDIATELY.
+- Once the runner starts the course it is required that the registered support member clean up the athletes belongings, including their bike and remove it from T2 IMMEDIATELY.

-- It is mandatory to pace/support the athlete along the run course.
+- It is mandatory to pace/support the athlete along the course.

 - Only one person can accompany the athlete on the run course.
 It can be someone other than the registered support member.